 If you’re considering taking a Diamond Circle tour, you can work Húsavík into the route pretty easily.

 North Iceland is also where you’ll find the Diamond Circle, the big brother of the Golden Circle.
 The Diamond Circle is another circular route that takes you to some of the most popular attractions in North Iceland, including Dettifoss, the most powerful waterfall in Europe and the largest waterfall in Iceland.

-There are Diamond Circle tours from Akureyri, but chances are if you’ve made it this far, you’ve probably got your own transportation.
-Similar to the Golden Circle, the Diamond Circle can be driven on your own, just make sure to check the road conditions if you’re traveling in the colder months.
+There are Diamond Circle tours from Akureyri, but if you’ve made it this far, you probably have your transportation.
+Similar to the Golden Circle, the Diamond Circle can be driven on your own, make sure to check the road conditions if you’re traveling in the colder months.

 There are four must-see destinations along the Diamond Circle, including Dettifoss.
 The other three are Godafoss (another majestic waterfall with a fascinating history), Lake Mývatn (the fourth largest lake in Iceland), and Asbyrgi Canyon (a forested horseshoe-shaped canyon within the Vatnajökull National Park).

 10. Mývatn Nature Baths

 Northern Iceland is also where you’ll find the popular Mývatn nature baths, another geothermal spa similar to the Blue Lagoon.
 Lake Mývatn and the Mývatn nature baths are close to each other, soaking in these hot springs is one of the best places to visit after a long day of hiking trails and driving.

 Similar to the Blue Lagoon, the Myvatn Nature Baths are a man-made construction.
 The national power company’s borehole supplies the water in nearby Bjarnarflag and then flows into the man-made lagoon.